Munya-Marinda/connectease/README.md

 - Add, edit, or delete client data with ease, allowing you to keep your records up to date.
 - Customize your client list to suit your needs and preferences.
-- **_SoloSales_** adapts to your workflow, making it a perfect fit for professionals in various industries.
+- **_ConnectEase_** adapts to your workflow, making it a perfect fit for professionals in various industries.

 ## Download and Install